 If your riding is of a good standard and there’s no need for further training you can get your DVSA Certificate of Competence immediately.

 If there are areas you need to improve on you get personal training and get a certificate when finished.
 These training sessions may be 1 or 2 short sessions or an all-day course.

 There are 75 workshop venues, so there should be one not too far from you.

 They’re also a fine stepping-stone for further advanced training if you want to develop your skills even further.

 IAM RoadSmart Advanced Rider Course

-You sign up with your nearest local group and go on a number of observed rides with trained volunteers over 3 to 6 months.
+You sign up with your nearest local group and go on several observed rides with trained volunteers over 3 to 6 months.

 Your sessions include plenty of time with skills such as:

 - Observation and timing